cirdua/jx-docs/content/en/community/code/_index.md

 cd jx
 ```

-Add the conventional upstream `git` remote in order to fetch changes from jx's main master
+Add the conventional upstream `git` remote in order to fetch changes from jx's main
 branch and to create pull requests:

 ```sh